twotwentyseven/handbook/benefits-and-perks.md

 ## Gym Contributions

 We like to stay healthy and encourage our team to get fit.
 Outside of free credits we get from all the gyms we work with, we also contribute to gym memberships.
 If you would like to avail this, please send an email to Eric and Nathan and we'll look at the options.
-Generally, we contribute up to £20/month which you'd take as a taxable benefit or we also have a gym nearby the office that we can enroll you directly.
+Generally, we contribute up to £20/month which you'd take as a taxable benefit or we also have a gym nearby the office that we can enrol you directly.

 ## Home Office Setup